 Here are some sales pitch examples that are too good to ignore.

-While you should refer to these examples to learn a few things about how to communicate your idea effectively; make yours fresh, unique, free from information overload, and original to get most results.
+While you should refer to these examples to learn a few things about how to communicate your idea effectively, make yours fresh, unique, free from information overload, and original.

-- Present a flip side or a side course of the fact, which is obvious but has been over-looked for most parts.
+- Present a flip side of the fact, which is obvious but is usually overlooked.

 - Ask your audience – Do you agree with this fact?